XDCoder3289/a-blog/posts/blog-3.md

 ## Why Didn't I use Firebase, Supabase etc?

 If you want to have sex, do you get fucked by a bull first?
 Or....
 If you want to fight your wife, do you pull out an AK-47?
-If you said no, then you're a sociopath who needs to suck his dick.
+If you said yes, then you're a sociopath who needs to suck his dick.
 Using a database would be overkill for this little project of mine.

 ## What Now?